srimantikkireddy/Movie-recommendations/README.md

 # Movie-recommendations
-Recommends movies from the given movie. movie.ipynb is the jupyter notebook file for ml code. movies.csv is the dataset used for the above ml code. movies_list.pkl is the saved model of the list of movies done using pickle.
+Recommends movies from the given movie./n movie.ipynb is the jupyter notebook file for ml code. movies.csv is the dataset used for the above ml code. movies_list.pkl is the saved model of the list of movies done using pickle.